Aquaman: Powers and abilities

-Due to his hybrid Atlantean heritage, Aquaman possess a wide host of abilities; Naturally adapted to live and thrive in deep underwater environments, he can breathe underwater and has a superhuman physique able to withstand and battle other superhuman opponents opponents and resist machine gun fire.
+Due to his hybrid Atlantean heritage, Aquaman possess a wide host of abilities; Naturally adapted to live and thrive in deep underwater environments, he can breathe underwater and has a superhuman physique able to withstand and battle other superhuman opponents and resist machine gun fire.
 He also has superhuman strength and while not on par with Superman or Wonder Woman, he is able to leap leaps up to six miles.
-He can swim at extremely high speeds, capable of reaching speeds of 3000 m/s, can swim up Niagara Falls, and can can see in near total darkness and has enhanced hearing, granting limited sonar.
+He can swim at extremely high speeds, capable of reaching speeds of 3000 m/s, can swim up Niagara Falls, and can see in near total darkness and has enhanced hearing, granting limited sonar.

 Aquaman's chief innate power includes his marine telepathy, allowing him to communicate with sea-life at great distances; original stories depict this ability as being able to speak to fish (in a similar manner to Doctor Dolittle's ability to speak to animals) and later portrayals instead expressed it into being able to communicate with them telepathically although certain species, such as piranha, were difficult in command due to their ruthless nature.
 While typically able to mostly telepathically commune with marine animals, Aquaman has at times demonstrated the ability to affect any being that lives upon the sea (e.g., sea eagles), or even any being evolved from marine life (e.g., humans and some aliens).
 Pre-Flashpoint Aquaman has had an ill-defined level of telekinetic capability.
 From the New 52 onward, it is revised; acknowledging that most marine life does not possess enough intelligence to carry on a meaningful telepathic communication, Aquaman adds compulsions and needs in the mindset of aquatic life, compelling them to do his bidding by a subtle altering of their cerebellum.
 This power originates from an expression the Life Force, a power which enables him to connect with any and all forms of marine life sentience within the cosmos, even from across realities.
 Through it, Arthur could also use its power to revert lost forms and assert varying consciousnesses within, having once made the human shell of Mother Salt's daughter, the Cailleach, subservient to her human host's will and restored the true forms and divine powers of long-forgotten ocean gods.
 Following DC's 2024 Absolute Power event, Arthur is accidentally given his wife Mera's hydrokinesis, allowing him to manipulate water innately.

 Avatar of the Blue

-Having ascended into the role of the Avatar of the Blue (a oceanic counterpart of Swamp Thing's Avatar of the Green) and imbued with some of Darkseid's "omega energies" following his death, Aquaman's powers are heighten and is considered a New God whom personifies the oceans.
-Thus far, his abilities within this role includes heighten hydrokinesis, the power to generate bolts of lightning, and heighten durability able to withstand blows from Superman, and survive orbital reentry back to Earth.
+Having ascended into the role of the Avatar of the Blue (a oceanic counterpart of Swamp Thing's Avatar of the Green) and imbued with some of Darkseid's "omega energies" following his death, Aquaman's powers are heightened and he is considered a New God whom personifies the oceans.
+Thus far, his abilities within this role includes heightened hydrokinesis, the power to generate bolts of lightning, and heightened durability able to withstand blows from Superman, and survive orbital reentry back to Earth.